 For a young person leaving school, there aren't many jobs that pay as well as the Navy.
 Equally, if you're a professional looking for a change of pace, wages in the Navy are very competitive compared with similar jobs in the civilian world.
 The great thing is that you also have the opportunity to considerably improve your salary package, with the range of impressive benefits on offer.

 Your salary will continue to increase based on competency level, rank and years of service.
 Or alternatively, gaining additional skills and undertaking further study may place you in a higher pay group.
 This means that you would move to another pay scale where, due to your skills and training, you would receive a higher pay rate regardless of your rank and years of service.
 Your local Defence Force Recruiting Centre can show you the pay rates and how this works.

 There are three types of pay brackets for you to look at.
-The first applies to training, the next is for officers and the final one is for soldiers.
+The first is training, the next is for officers and the final one is for sailors.

-How much you earn as a trainee depends on what stage you are at and which type of training or study you are undertaking.
+How much you earn as a trainee depends on what stage you are at and which scheme you are studying under.

 $33,619 per year